 All Aldryngton families are invited to Join the PTA Pool Club so providing you have a child in Foundation or Years 1 to 6 at the start of the summer term then you can join.

 Please explain how the supervision duties work?

-Members open and close the pool by sharing Supervisory & Gate Duties, you choose how many duties you wish to do from 2, 4 or 6 (there is a separate first time member option).
+Members open and close the pool by sharing Supervisory Duties, you choose how many duties you wish to do from 2, 4 or 6 (there is a separate first time member option).
 You must allocate yourself 2, 4 or 6 duties on the Pool Club rota.
 Duties are carried out from the poolside.
-Each duty is a 1½ -hour shift, we recommend this is split 45 minutes as Supervisor (watching the pool / life guarding) and 45 minutes on Gate duty (sitting at the entrance gate & managing the attendance book / keeping an eye on numbers).
+Each duty is a 1½ -hour shift.
 Only those who have attended a Resuscitation Training session or who are qualified First-Aiders can be Supervisor, if you are not trained or exempt for any reason you must be on duty with someone that is resus trained.
-The standard opening times of 3:30pm – 5pm on schooldays and 2pm – 5pm on Saturdays / 2pm – 3.3pm on Sundays and weekdays in the holidays require a total of about 262 1½-hour shifts.
+The standard opening times of 3:30pm – 5pm on schooldays and 2pm – 5pm on Saturdays / 2pm – 3.3pm on Sundays and weekdays in the holidays require approximately 262 1½-hour shifts.
 If there is a shortfall in the expected number of members the rota will be adjusted to ‘non rota swimming’ on some days.
 These will mostly fall in the second half of some summer holidays.
-If you are pregnant, a non swimmer or have a valid reason (medical of otherwise) why you should not undertake Supervisor duty then you should undertake Gate duty only.
-Feel free to contact us with details on firstname.lastname@example.org.
+Feel free to contact us with details on email@example.com.

 What do the supervision duties entail?